 The best day trading stock is one that provides opportunity in its price movements and has ample volume so you can get in and out of those opportunities quickly.
 These two factors are known as volatility and volume.
-Following how much volatility and volume there is helps you pick the best day trading stocks or ETFs for your trading style and personality.
+Following how much volatility and volume there are helps you pick the best day trading stocks or ETFs for your trading style and personality.

 Volume and Volatility

+Some day traders like lots of volume without much volatility.
 The price moves one cent at a time and they scalp the small movements.
-Others prefer lots of action in the stocks or ETFs they trade (Find Day Trading Stocks With the Biggest Moves).
-The price moves quickly, often moving several percentage points in a day, and may jump several cents or more in seconds.
+Others prefer lots of action in the stocks or ETFs they trade.
+The price moves quickly—often several percentage points in a day or several cents in seconds.

+Beta is a baseline for determining volatility.
 It measures how much a stock moves relative to the S&P 500.
 A beta above 1 or below -1 means the stock is more volatile than the S&P 500.
 Betas in between -1 and 1 mean the stock tends to be less volatile than the S&P 500.
-ETFs track their own indexes, not the S&P 500 (except for SPY), therefore Beta readings are not provided for the ETFs below.
+Keep in mind that ETFs track their own indexes, not the S&P 500, unless they're specifically designed to track the S&P 500 (such as SPY).

 Most Popular Stocks and ETFs for Day Trading